 Thanks to Jonathan for these notes on his oxalic experience in December 2010.

-Also thanks to Philip for sending me a copy of the British Beekeepers Association leaflet on Oxalic acid use: Oxalic Acid Cleansing
+British Beekeepers Association leaflet on Oxalic acid use: Oxalic Acid Cleansing